george-pov/YTSkedy/docs/api/configuration.md

   `PublishSettingsJson` so the provider can publish at request time.
 An app-managed secret store is not part of the current implementation.
-- Only the rendered title, optional rendered description, scheduled start, privacy, and made-for-kids state are sent.
-Thumbnails, categories, and stream binding are out of scope for this slice.
+- Only the rendered title, optional rendered description, scheduled start, privacy, made-for-kids state, and optional event thumbnail are sent.
+  Categories and stream binding are not part of the current publish surface.
+- There is no thumbnail retry route or UI action.
+If broadcast creation succeeds but thumbnail application fails, the operator recovery path is to update the thumbnail in YouTube Studio.

 ## WordPress Publish Settings